Menopausal Vaginal Dryness

 Vagifem is a vaginal tablet (pessary) that contains 10 mcg oestradiol (a type of oestrogen) to help treat local vaginal symptoms associated with hormonal changes related to menopause.

-Please be aware that this medication will not help with more generalised menopausal symptoms ( eg hot fluses, night sweats, mood problems)
+Please be aware that this medication will not help with more generalised menopausal symptoms ( eg hot flushes, night sweats, mood problems)

 It is a type of HRT but it is considered to be very safe as it only acts on the vaginal tissues and contains a very low dose of hormone; using 10mcg vagifem pessaries for one year is equivalent to one 1mg oestradiol HRT tablet (one oral oestrogen HRT tablet).